What do I need to know before moving to Grindavik?

 - What should I pack when moving to Grindavik?

-- What is life like in Grindavik?
+- What are healthcare services like in Grindavik?

 - What are medical services in Grindavik like?